 Customer Q&As can work on all kinds of sites and are thus particularly useful for horizontal stores that sell multiple categories of products.

-Niche eCommerce stores should also look at dedicated tools that can assist in the customer’s decision-making process.
+Niche eCommerce stores should also look at dedicated tools that can assist in the customer decision journey.
 For instance, a store that sells spectacles online may build a simulation tool that lets buyers try on various glasses before they pick the right one.

-As a general rule of the thumb, a buyer needs to be provided all the information they need to make a buying decision, along with all the details that can establish the seller’s credibility.
+As a general rule of thumb, a buyer needs to be provided all the information he needs to make a buying decision, along with all the details that can establish the seller’s credibility.
 The tweaks suggested above should go a long way in establishing these factors and thus improving conversion rates.